jonelantha's avatar

 ...

-The best practice is to create your own GitHub Action (see the official GitHub guide for more details).
-There's quite a lot of overhead with this approach and if you're only working on a single repo it's probably easiest just to move the logic into a script within the same repo.
+Ultimately, it would be great to pull this into a dedicated GitHub Action (see the official GitHub guide for more details).
+There’s quite a lot of overhead with this approach, and if you’re only working on a single repo, it’s probably easiest to keep everything in that repo — this means either moving the logic into a script or looking at built-in solutions offered by GitHub Actions for workflow step reuse.

-Ideally the script should tick the following boxes:
+Ideally the solution should tick the following boxes:

 1. A Bash script